Skip to main content

 Walkways and low walls rarely headline a backyard plan, but they decide whether the yard works.
 A path from the driveway to the front door, a walk connecting the patio to the fire pit, a seat wall that adds seating for eight without a single chair, a pair of low garden walls that turn a slope into two usable terraces: this is the connective tissue of outdoor living.

 Knox Outdoor Living connects homeowners with licensed local contractors for walkway and garden wall projects, whether standalone or as part of a larger outdoor living design.
-This page covers non-structural walls: seat walls and low garden and landscape walls, not engineered tall retaining walls.
+This page covers non-structural walls: seat walls and low garden and landscape walls.
+Taller structural walls that hold back real grade have their own page, retaining wall contractors in Knoxville.

 Walkway options for Knoxville yards